Director-layer dynamics in the antiferroelectric smectic-ZA phase of a ferroelectric nematic liquid crystal: Introduction

+The two models for the antiferroelectric phase are not necessarily incompatible: Assuming a one-dimensional splay modulation in the $N_S$ model, the reversal in $\vec{\nabla} \cdot \hat{n}$ (and $\vec{P}$) may coincide with a one-dimensional electron density variation proportional to $P^2$, as suggested in ref.~\cite{Rupnik2025}.
+Additionally, the splay modulation may develop on a suboptical scale.
+Further, if $\vec{P}$ is large, splay would tend to be expelled due to high electrostatic energy cost.
+The combination of these characteristics would imply a smectic layer structure with $\hat{n}$ essentially parallel to the layer planes and $\vec{P}$ reversing between them, matching characteristics of the smectic-$Z_A$ structure.

-Here we report a dynamic light scattering study of the director and director-layer fluctuations in the nematic and smectic-$Z_A$ phases of DIO.
-The results confirm the orientation of $\hat{n}$ parallel to the smectic layers.
-The measured dispersion of the normal fluctuation modes is analyzed with a model that combines the elastic free energy of a smectic-$C$ phase \cite{Hatwalne1995} in the limit of $90^\circ$ tilt angle with the standard hydrodynamic equations for an incompressible uniaxial fluid.
-Although the allowed biaxiality of the smectic-$Z_A$ is neglected in the form of the dissipative stress, the model successfully describes the data, provided two additional factors are taken into account.
-First, in the “bookshelf” layer geometry obtained in sample cells treated for uniform planar alignment of the director, temperature-dependent variation of the layer spacing produces a chevron layer distortion \cite{Chen2023,Giesselmann2024} similar to (though weaker than) that seen in smectics-$C$ when the tilt angle increases on cooling from a smectic-$A$ phase \cite{Rieker1987,Clark1988}.
-Second, splay in the polarization field $\vec{P} = P_0 \hat{n}$ stores electrostatic energy through the accumulation of polarization charge, and thus contributes to the effective energy density associated with director fluctuations.
+The smectic-$Z_A$ and $N_S$ models of the antiferroelectric phase in FNLCs represent new motifs for antiferroelectric ordering in LCs, and it is therefore clearly of interest to explore the nature of the orientational fluctuation modes in this phase.
+Here we report a dynamic light scattering study of these modes in both the paraelectric nematic and antiferroelectric phases of pure DIO.
+The results in the antiferroelectric phase are analyzed in terms of the smectic-$Z_A$ model by combining the elastic free energy of a smectic-$C$ phase \cite{Hatwalne1995} in the limit of $90^\circ$ tilt angle with the standard hydrodynamic equations for an incompressible uniaxial fluid.

+Although the allowed biaxiality of the smectic-$Z_A$ phase is neglected in the form taken for the dissipative stress, the dynamical model quantitatively describes the dispersion of the fluctuation modes, provided two additional factors are taken into account.
+First, in the “bookshelf” layer geometry obtained in sample cells treated for uniform planar alignment of the director, the smectic layer orientation is distorted by temperature-dependent variation of the layer spacing, resulting in a chevron layer structure that was previously documented in DIO and various DIO-containing mixtures \cite{Chen2023,Giesselmann2024}.
+The chevron structure is characterized by a rotation of the layer normal (by angle $\delta$) away from the normal bookshelf orientation; its magnitude in DIO is significantly smaller than in the classic examples of smectics-$C$ cooled from a higher temperature smectic-$A$ phase \cite{Rieker1987,Clark1988}.
+Second, splay fluctuations in the polarization field $\vec{P} = P_0 \hat{n}$ store electrostatic energy through the accumulation of polarization charge, which modifies the effective energy density associated with splay and is distinct from the elastic constant for layer tilt.
+Apart from the quantitative analysis, our experimental results confirm that the average (equilibrium) orientation of the director is parallel to the layer planes.